transformgovsg/landing-zone/src/content/blog/20240207-rearchitecturing-whole-of-government-grant-portals.md

 And that was an interesting enough technical gap in the government digital market for Alex's team of engineers to resolve.

+On the business front was a whole set of people challenges I had never seen the likes of since COVID-19 days.
+When I saw the obstacles ahead of me, I did wonder if a single Assistant Director could muster his way through the forces of government to persuade and change processes.

+There was first the challenge of seeking innovation funding and manpower resourcing.
+Alex required a team of 5 engineers and UX designers to produce a robust enough prototype that could lead into productionisation.
+All new ideas had to be put through an internal product review forum at GovTech Senior Management level.
+Perhaps what helped was that I was entirely new to the GovTech ecosystem - thus oblivious to all the political scrutiny and judgment, I boldly presented a business proposal to revamp grant portals across government.

+Maybe it was the freshness with which I spoke.
+Maybe it was the naivety with which I believed my team of engineers could succeed.
+Or maybe it was just Senior Management wanting to believe that such an innovation was possible.
+We ended up clinching the deal internally, and we secured 5 precious headcounts to chart the way forward.

+Before I knew it, I was making our product pitches to Senior Management from various government agencies - National Research Foundation, EnterpriseSG, Ministry of Trade & Industry, Ministry of Social & Family Development, Ministry of Health and the Ministry of Culture, Community & Youth.
+I relentlessly sold our vision, that collapsing all grant processes and operations onto a single platform was possible, and would reap a theoretical 75% reduction in costs if done properly.

+Approval from Senior Management was not without its dues.
+As part of change management, I had to synthesise a huge amount of feedback provided by the various directorates, in order to make sure that our product could cater to the unique needs across various grant sectors.
+I suppose this was my first introduction to the job of a product manager: the relentless communication of a vision, and the continuous gathering of product requirements.

+## I suppose we would have more stories to tell if we had continued to work on whole-of-government grant portals.
+But we did not.

+Alex and I have since passed the development baton onto another team, who now carries our torch.
+GovTech is now developing a true whole-of-government grant portal that allows for configurable forms and workflows.